insight-platform/Savant/docs/source/savant_101/12_module_definition.rst

 Output Queue Max Size
 ^^^^^^^^^^^^^^^^^^^^^

 The ``queue_maxsize`` parameter specifies the size of the buffer located at the end of the pipeline, right before the ZeroMQ sink.
-The parameter may be beneficial in cases when metadata payload metadata fluctuates between sequential frames in size significantly, causing temporary output delays.
+The parameter may be beneficial in cases when payload metadata fluctuates between sequential frames in size significantly, causing temporary output delays.
 The buffer helps avoid blocking the pipeline while it has spare capacity.
 The default value is ``100``.

 To configure the custom value, use: